-Conceptions of human creativity and authorship as well as theories of translation as “rewriting” have always been shaped by the evolution of technologies for recording, storing, classifying, retrieving, and processing text, starting with writing itself.
-We'll explore the ways writing tools impacted and reflected evolving conceptions of creativity, originality and authorship; these include technologies for replicating texts at scale such as the printing press or the photocopier, technologies for storing and classifying information (such as indexical reference works organized alphabetically or in some other way, like rhyming dictionaries and bilingual dictionaries), and technologies of automation.
-Some date from the eighteenth century (see the image above!), but we'll also look at modern and today ubiquitous tools like spell-checkers and auto-complete for writers and term banks and “translation memories” for translators.
+But conceptions of human creativity and originality have always been shaped by changing technologies for writing, archiving, classifying, retrieving, and processing text, starting with the technology of writing itself.
+We'll explore how writing techniques and tools have, for centuries and millennia, impacted and reflected evolving conceptions of human ability, creativity and originality.
+These include technologies for replicating texts at scale such as the printing press and the photocopier, technologies for storing and classifying information (like reference works organized alphabetically), and technologies of automation, which date back centuries (see the “poet” above!).

-In this respect, at the core of the course will be a reflection on interactions between humans and machines as the historical basis for notions of human originality and creative expression, whether as authorship or translation.
-This offers a framework for considering ways in which AI both represents something new and grows out of certain continuities, thereby demystifying AI and allowing for a more dispassionate assessment of its limitations and possibilities.
+At the core of the course will be a reflection on interactions between humans and machines as the historical basis for notions of human originality and creative expression.
+This offers a framework for considering ways in which AI both represents something new and grows out of continuities, thereby demystifying AI and allowing for a more dispassionate assessment of its limitations and possibilities.

 Course objectives: